-- a large green space in the centre of Exeter, - a group of medieval buildings bordering the Green which are expensive to maintain and quite tricky to inhabit, - and a vast collection of ancient books and manuscripts, including the foundation volume of English literature, The Exeter Book.
+- a large green space in the centre of Exeter, - a group of medieval buildings bordering the Green which are expensive to maintain and quite tricky to inhabit, - and a vast collection of ancient books and manuscripts,

 Practicalities immediately shape the choices and decisions you make.
 That's why lots of new churches setting up round the country have chosen to occupy a former warehouse, spacious, and fairly cheap and easy to run, allowing them to bring people together for worship, but giving time and money to focus on what they think really matters.